Frequency converter

 6. 4.4 Motor parameters

-8. adjust parameters and user def.
+8. Adjust parameters and user-defined settings.
 Click on selection

 2. 5.5 Command and setpoint

-In principle, it is possible to operate a motor with low power on a frequency inverter with higher power.
+In principle, it is possible to operate a low-power motor with a higher-power frequency converter.

-Experience shows that the ratio of 1:4 should not be exceeded.
+Experience shows that the ratio should not exceed 1:4.

-For example, it is not recommended to operate a 0.75kW motor with a 30kW BLEMO frequency inverter.
+For example, it is not recommended to operate a 0.75 kW motor with a 30 kW BLEMO frequency converter.

-This combination can be used for test purposes, but the motor phase monitoring must be deactivated.
+This combination can be used for testing purposes, but the motor phase monitoring must be deactivated.